Are lab-grown diamonds sustainable?

 In this line of thinking, this article adopts a decolonising perspective to explore the role that lab-grown diamonds have to play in the sphere of ‘ethical’ jewellery that contributes positively to the world and offers reparations.

-From information on origin and formation to physical similarities and differences, professional testing and grading, chains of custody and certification - this article explores whether it's possible to decipher lab-grown diamonds from their natural counterparts.
+From information on origin and formation to physical similarities and differences, professional testing and grading, chains of custody and certification.